Repost from 2015. Edited, rewritten, and corrected.

-James, who I think was the brother of Jesus, sets forth the conditions of his gospel in the book of James, chapter 2.
+James, who was likely the brother of Jesus, sets forth the conditions of his gospel in the book of James, chapter 2.
 Here, James says that faith without works is dead:

 What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?
 If a brother or sister be naked, and destitute of daily food, And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?
 Even so faith, if it hath not works, is dead, being alone.
 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
 But wilt thou know, O vain man, that faith without works is dead?

-We find this same faith plus works gospel in the book of 1 John.
+We find this same faith-plus-works gospel in the book of 1 John.
 Evangelicals rarely understand I John.
-Often used as a source text for proof texts, I John actually advances a works based salvation that goes so far as to say that any Christian who sins is not a child of God.
+Often used as a source for proof texts, I John actually advances a works-based salvation that goes so far as to say that any Christian who sins is not a child of God.
 Evangelicals love to quote 1 John 5:13: